 Too little or too much hydrogen in the deoxo exit gas can cause an unsafe condition.
-To ensure proper nitrogen purities are achieved, excess hydrogen shall be present in the nitrogen product, usually controlled in the tenths of a percent hydrogen concentration.
-Hydrogen levels above 4% contribute to a flammability or explosion hazard if the mixture leaks or is vented to the atmosphere.
-As this is a normal practice during shut-down venting, special precautions are needed for the design and location of hydrogen-containing vents.
-Refer also to 5.8.
+To ensure nitrogen purities are achieved, excess hydrogen shall be present in the nitrogen product, usually controlled in the tenths of a percent hydrogen concentration.
+Hydrogen levels greater than 4% contribute to a flammability or explosion hazard if the mixture leaks or is vented to the atmosphere.
+As this is a normal practice during shutdown venting, special precautions are needed for the design and location of hydrogen-containing vents.
+See 5.8 also.

-Because hydrogen is injected into nitrogen piping, precautions should be taken to prevent hydrogen backflow into the nitrogen system that may not be designed with adequate hydrogen-related safety considerations.
-Shut-down periods are prime candidates for such backflow to occur.
+Because hydrogen is injected into nitrogen piping, precautions should be taken to prevent hydrogen backflow into the nitrogen system that cannot be designed with adequate hydrogen-related safety considerations.
+Shutdown periods are prime candidates for such backflow to occur.
 On a shutdown, a double block and bleed valve arrangement is a positive means of backflow prevention.

 The source of hydrogen is usually gas, vaporized liquid or dissociated ammonia.
 The installer and/or user should be familiar with safe precautions specific to each.
-Refer to CGA G-5 for the handling of hydrogen [21].
+See CGA G-5, Hydrogen for the handling of hydrogen [24].

 Desiccant type dryers typically are used when moisture is unacceptable in the nitrogen product.
 A reactivation heater can be used to remove accumulated moisture from a saturated dryer bed.
 The reactivation heater should not be allowed to function unless a minimum purge gas flow has been established.
 This is to avoid reaching too high a temperature in the bed.
 Refer to the equipment manufacturer's recommendations regarding the exact limitations.
-On auto-start systems, a high sheath temperature shutdown should be provided for the heater.
+On autostart systems, a high sheath temperature shutdown should be provided for the heater.
 Dryer vent discharges are nitrogen and should be vented to a safe area (see 5.8).

 Before starting or restarting the deoxo system, all equipment and controls should be calibrated and verified as operating properly.
-Before introducing hydrogen, establish the proper flow, pressure, and purity in accordance with the manufacturer's instructions.
+Before introducing hydrogen, establish the flow, pressure, and purity in accordance with the manufacturer's instructions.
 Once hydrogen has been introduced, do not override any safety interlock for any reason.

 For planned or unplanned shutdowns, all vents should be automated to discharge to a safe location.
 A hydrogen valve should interlock to close the hydrogen supply when the system is stopped.
 If the unit is scheduled to remain down for a prolonged period, the hydrogen source should be manually isolated and tagged as out of service.
 Double block and bleed valve systems, blind flanges, and pipe-spool removal are all means of providing positive shutoff.
-For other shutdown information, refer to 9.6.
+For other shutdown information, see 9.6.